 - Tablets but not smartphones are supported and the tablet version is the same as the desktop

 - Mobile users are detected and served up a limited functionality user interface that provides a bare-bones capability

 All LMS vendors want to be totally mobile.
 It’s just easier said than done.
 If a vendor started making their product before smartphones and tablets they have to double back and now mobilize.
 Unfortunately, you just can’t go back and rewrite your entire application easily or cheaply even though that is the right answer, so you have to go piece by piece.
 As one LMS vendor put it,

 “The worst time to “mobilize” is at the end of a project, by then it’s far too late, or you’re forced to rethink lots of decisions you’ve made for the project already.”

 Unfortunately for many older LMS vendors, they have no choice, and they are compelled to invest in a mobile redesign and this opens up the opportunity for newer, cloud-based, total mobile LMS competitors to differentiate.

 We found two main strategies, that are not mutually exclusive, to becoming 100% mobile for all types of LMS users including learners, managers, instructors and administrators.
-They are the responsive design and app approaches.
+These approaches are responsive design and the app approach.

 Cloud LMS providers think mobile first when developing and everything is mobile-enabled from day one.
 One vendor told me,

 “Mobile learning has been accessible from any mobile device since our inception.
 It is not a special offering for us, just part of the whole enchilada.”

 Responsive design is the most popular way LMS vendors are providing a fully mobile experience.
 What is responsive design?
 Responsive design means that the LMS “senses” and automatically adjusts the display to the individual user’s device and browser window size.